Hitesh-Binjrawat/TDSproject2/happiness/README.md

 #### Insights from the Analysis

 1. **Economic and Social Factors**:
    - The variable **Log GDP per Capita** often correlates strongly with the Life Ladder scores; higher economic prosperity tends to align with improved life satisfaction.
-However, with 28 missing values in this column, it’s critical to consider how data gaps might affect our conclusions about wealth disparities across different nations.
+However, with 28 missing values in this column, itâ€™s critical to consider how data gaps might affect our conclusions about wealth disparities across different nations.

 2. **Social Support**:
    - The **Social Support** metric, with 13 missing values, reveals its pivotal role in individual well-being.
 Countries with robust networks of support tend to have citizens who report higher life satisfaction.
 This suggests a societal obligation to foster community and social ties.